lewi-wajak/my_api/README.md

 ## Description
 This API lets users securely access the Volcano database with Doorkeeper OAuth.
 Users can log in, create accounts, and manage Volcanic records.
 It's designed for Postman testing and offers a GraphQL interface for easy browser use.
+* Challenges:  I have commentted the first line of code (before_action :doorkeeper_authorize!) in the volcano_controller.rb file because I am using a Free Tier instance on the render.com.
+So, I don't have access to the render shell to get client_id and client_secret for user to have access_token.
+But with the line commented user can fetch, create, update and delete volcanic record.

 ## Tech Stack
 * Ruby